IlanaB11/UV-Vis-Analysis/README.md

-Upload raw data from UV Spectrometer as a .csv file <br> Clean data to remove text descriptions and any unfinished trials <br> [!
-WARNING]
-If a trial was not allowed to finish on its own it will be removed <br> Plot absorbance vs. wavelength in static (matplotlib) or interactive (plotly)
+Upload raw data from UV Spectrometer as a .csv file <br> Clean data to remove text descriptions and any unfinished trials <br> Plot absorbance vs. wavelength in static (matplotlib) or interactive (plotly)

 ## File Controlls